 How do I know if the seminar will fit in my schedule?

 FYE recommends that students select a first year seminar FIRST and then your fall schedule will be built their class schedule around that course.
 Because the seminar is topic-based, students will want to be in a class that interests them and then select other courses after that.
-For students entering in the fall, FYE strongly recommends that you select your seminar during the advance process from April 1 - June 4 as topics fill up quickly.
+For studMarch - June 1 as topics fill up quickly.

 When do seminars meet?